 Toronto Hydro power restoration update

-Public safety is always the utility's priority.
-Toronto Hydro urges the public to exercise extreme caution.
-Please keep a safe distance from crews working in the area (at least 15 feet) as tree limbs and debris are falling, and ice as a result of the warmer temperature.
+Public and worker safety is Toronto Hydro's first priority and we urge the public to exercise extreme caution in power restoration locations.
+Please keep a safe distance from crews working in the area (at least 15 feet) as tree limbs and ice continue to fall as a result of the warmer temperatures.

-Customers concerned that Toronto Hydro is reporting that their neighbourhood has been restored when their home is still without power are advised to do the following:
+Customers are reminded that if Toronto Hydro is reporting that their neighbourhood has been restored when their home is still without power they should do the following:

 - Check to see if your neighbours have power.
 If they don't, it is likely that more work is to be done on your street.